LBGC-CFB/SpliceLauncher/README.md

 ### Download the reference files <a id="9"></a>

-Reference files used are:
+The download reference files are:

-* reference genome in fasta format, used by STAR during RNAseq pipeline
+1. Reference genome in fasta format
-* exons annotations in GTF v3 format, used by BEDtools
+2. The annotations in GFF v3 format
-* transcripts information in BED, used by SpliceLauncher

-An example of these two last files is provide in the [refData folder](https://github.com/raphaelleman/SpliceLauncher/tree/master/refData "Title") with human genome, hg19 assembly

-1. Donwload genome fasta file
-2. Donwload RefSeq or Gencode annot GFF (v3) file

 Steps:
 1. Download Fasta genome: from [UCSC](http://hgdownload.soe.ucsc.edu/downloads.html#human "Title"), with hg19 example: